-We consider the following problem: a user U wants to store his files in an encrypted form on a remote file server S. Later the user U wants to efficiently ISSN: 2278-4632 Vol-11 Issue-01 2021 retrieve some of the encrypted files containing (or indexed by) specific keywords, keeping the keywords themselves secret and not jeopardizing the security of the remotely stored files.
-For example, a user may want to store old e-mail messages encrypted on a server managed by Yahoo or another large vendor, and later retrieve certain messages while travelling with a mobile device.
-In this paper, we offer solutions for this problem under well-defined security requirements.
-Our schemes are efficient in the sense that no public-key cryptosystem is involved.
-Indeed, our approach is independent of the encryption method chosen for the remote files.
-They are also incremental, in that U can submit new files which are totally secure against previous queries but still searchable against future queries.
-Practical techniques for searches on encrypted data It is desirable to store data on data storage servers such as mail servers and file servers in encrypted form to reduce security and privacy risks.
-But this implies that has sacrifice usually one to functionality for security.
-For example, if a client wishes to retrieve only documents containing certain words, it was not previously known how to let the data storage server perform the search and the query, without loss of data answer confidentiality.
-We describe our cryptographic schemes for the problem of searching on encrypted data and provide proofs of security for the resulting Juni Khyat (UGC Care Group I Listed Journal) crucial advantages.
+Practical techniques for searches on encrypted data

+It is desirable to store data on data storage servers such as mail servers and file servers in encrypted form to reduce security and privacy risks.
+But this usually implies that one has to sacrifice functionality for security.
+For example, if a client wishes to retrieve only documents containing certain words, it was not previously known how to let the data storage server perform the search and answer the without loss data query, of confidentiality.
+We describe our cryptographic schemes for the problem of searching on encrypted data and provide proofs of security for the resulting crypto systems.
+Our techniques have a number of crucial advantages.
 They are provably secure: they provide provable secrecy for encryption, in the sense that the untrusted server cannot learn anything about the plaintext when only given the ciphertext; they provide query isolation for searches, meaning that the untrusted server cannot learn anything more about the plaintext than the search result; they provide controlled searching, so that the untrusted server cannot search for an arbitrary word without the user's authorization; they also support hidden queries, so that the user may ask the untrusted server to search for a secret word without revealing the word to the server.
 The algorithms presented are simple, fast (for a document of length n, the encryption and search algorithms only need O(n) stream cipher and block cipher operations), and introduce almost no space and communication overhead, and hence are practical to use today.
-SSARES: Secure searchable automated remote email storage.